HIV/AIDS in the Caribbean: Overview

+Prevalence

+Among adults aged 25 - 44, AIDS was a leading cause of death.
+Between 2001 and 2009, new infections slightly declined.
+However, in 2009, about 1.0% of the adult population (240,000 people) was living with HIV, which was higher than any other region except Sub-Saharan Africa.
+Despite progress since 2010, the reduction in the annual number of new HIV infections slowed during 2019 - 2023.

+New HIV infections have been reduced by 21% in the Caribbean from 2010 - 2024, lower than the global reduction of 40%.
+In 2023, Cuba, the Dominican Republic, Haiti, and Jamaica comprised nearly 90% of 15,000 new HIV infections.
+In particular, solely Haiti accounted for 38% of new HIV infections.
+In 2022, people from key populations accounted for 47% of new infections, and in 2024, young people (15–24 years) accounted for 25% of new infections overall.
+From 2010 - 2014, there was a 62% decline in AIDS-related deaths in the Caribbean, better than the global average of a 54% decline.

+Compared to the regional average of 1.2%, there is a degree of variation in HIV prevalence between Caribbean countries.
+As of 2024, the highest rates of HIV prevalence are in Guyana, Suriname, and Haiti, all at 1.6%.
+These are followed by Belize (1.2%), Antigua and Barbuda (1.1%), Bahamas (1.1%), Jamaica (1.1%), and the Dominican Republic (1.0%).
+Cuba has maintained a relatively low rate, reported as under 0.2% and currently estimated to be 0.6%.
+Other countries like Saint Kitts and Nevis (0.8%), Saint Vincent and the Grenadines (0.8%), Dominica (0.5%), and Saint Lucia (0.4%) also reported rates in 2024 that were relatively low for the region.

+The HIV/AIDS epidemic in the Caribbean appears to have been overshadowed by the seemingly more severe problems in Sub-Saharan Africa, Asia, and countries with more active and highly visible activism.

 Causes and spread

 Social factors

 A variety of social factors have perpetuated the spread and worsened the severity of HIV/AIDS in the Caribbean.
 Many persons are at increased risk of HIV infection because of their social vulnerability, arising from poverty, illiteracy or limited education, unemployment, gender inequity, and sexual orientation.
 HIV/AIDS can weaken the national education system, perpetuating the spread of the disease by hindering efforts to educate the public about the disease.
 Furthermore, a weak political response by the government can result in ineffective programs.

 Public policies in some countries openly discriminate against HIV-positive people, placing the burden of responsibility on the family of the infected individual.
 Discrimination also takes place in housing, employment, and public accommodations, and currently little is able to be done.
 Because of these factors, many have less knowledge, skills, and motivation to practice safe-sex and avoid the disease.